Xtendify/Simple-Calendar/readme.txt

 * Fix: Correct dates in day headings in list view being off for some time zones.
 * Tweak: Clearer warning about using timezone setting "Event source default".
 * Dev: Added filters to add your own custom event template tags.
 Props [@Brummolix](https://github.com/Brummolix)
-* Dev: Remove all calls to date_default_timezone_set() due to the way WordPress core and the Google API client library both reset it and expect it to be 'UTC' at all times.
+* Dev: Remove all calls to date_default_timezone_set() due to the way WordPress core sets it to 'UTC' to calculate offsets from there.

 = 3.1.4 - September 19, 2016 =